JeredLinares/config_files/README.md

 * Improve speed

 ## MacOS
-NOTE: Terminal Preferences runs the .bashrc. .bash_proifle works on MacOS, but I wanted all the files named ".bashrc"
+NOTE: Terminal Preferences runs the .bashrc. .bash_profile works on MacOS, but I wanted all the files named ".bashrc"

 # VIM